🔧 vast_id Configuration

 - Checks

-is a non-empty list ✅ - Each item is a dict/object ✅
+chrony_confis a non-empty list ✅ - Each item is a dict/object ✅

-are required and non-empty ✅- Each line must be a non-empty string starting with
+file_nameandlinesare required and non-empty ✅- Each line must be a non-empty string starting with

-✅ - Server address must be valid IPv4 or domain ✅
+server✅ - Server address must be valid IPv4 or domain ✅

 🚫 Does not validate: